SQL NOT EXISTS Operator

 • Subquery: Here we have to provide the Subquery.
 If the subquery returns true then it will return the records otherwise, it doesn’t return any records.

-In this article, we will show you, How to use the SQL Server NOT EXISTS Operator with examples.
-For this, We are going to use the below-shown data
+In this article, we will show you how to use the SQL Server NOT EXISTS Operator with examples.
+For this, we are going to use the table data that we mentioned in the NOT IN operator article.

 SQL NOT EXISTS Example 1